Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 Sheila had a real zest for life — and was always fun to be around.
 Among her many unique traits and talents that I’ll miss:

-She connected with young people all her life (her son’s bevy of buddies considered her a “second mom”); she loved music and read the bios of all the greats (but was herself unable to carry a tune); she knew how to celebrate important events for others (her card-writing and gift-giving touch was distinctively classy); she honored her mother and father (and her quest to comprehend their strengths and weaknesses brought her acceptance and humility); she practiced “praise with a purpose” (her compliments were both genuine and motivating); and she liked to get to the point (her habit for direct talk was mostly on display).
+She knew how to mark important times for others (her card-writing and gift-giving touch was distinctively classy); she honored her mother and father (and her quest to comprehend their strengths and weaknesses brought her acceptance and humility); she practiced “praise with a purpose” (her compliments were both genuine and motivating); and she liked to get to the point (her habit for direct talk was mostly on display).

 Spiritual Sibs — Sheila and Greg Kelly at her First Holy Communion at the Precious Blood Church in Monmouth Beach, 1965.
 It was a 60-year bond that no one or nothing could ever shake or break.
 As sister and brother we’re bound together as family — then and forever.